symmy596/SurfinPy/paper/paper.md

   index: 1
 - name: Department of Chemistry, University of Huddersfield
   index: 2
-- name: University of the West of England
+- name: FET - Engineering, Design and Mathematics, University of the West of England
   index: 3
-date: 24 December 2018
+date: 25 January 2019
 bibliography: paper.bib
 ---